Mar 12, 2026

 4.2 bps

 xyz:CL median orderbook depth (USD) at various distances from mid price.
 Weekend 1 depth was 6-10x higher than weekdays at every band, but nearly all of it was concentrated at a single price level.
+By Weekend 3, depth at ±10 bps had grown to $118K (2.5x Weekend 2), with the tightest spreads of any weekend at 3.6 bps.

 The bid/ask breakdown makes the asymmetry explicit: